Course Components

 Project

-The final project is an interactive artwork described in a related "pictorial" research paper with accompanying documentation video.
+The final project is an interactive artwork described in a related "pictorial" research paper with an accompanying documentation video and source code repository.
 You'll give a live demonstration of your artwork in the final class in a "critique" format.

 Proposal

 Submit a description explaining your concept and technical approach.
-Support this with hand drawn sketches and screen captures of initial code experiments.
+Include hand-drawn sketches and screen captures of your initial code experiments for support.
+No specific format is required.

-Attend studio class to discuss your in-progress project with the instructor.
+Attend studio classes to discuss your in-progress project with the instructor.

 Demonstration and Critique

-You will have 10 - 15 minutes to demo your artwork and field comments from the class.
+You'll have 10 minutes to demo your artwork and field comments from the class.

-A pictorial is style of research paper that emphasizes visual communication (i.e. lots of images).
-Here's a description from the ACM SIGCHI Conference on Designing Interactive Systems (DIS):
+A pictorial is a type of research paper that emphasizes visual communication (i.e., lots of images).
+The ACM SIGCHI Conference on Designing Interactive Systems (DIS) provides the following description:

 Elvin Karana, Elisa Giaccardi, Niels Stamhuis, and Jasper Goossensen.
 2016.
 The Tuning of Materials: A Designer's Journey.
 In Proceedings of the 2016 ACM Conference on Designing Interactive Systems (DIS '16).
 Association for Computing Machinery, New York, NY, USA, 619-631. https://doi.org/10.1145/2901790.2901909